Metalab/The-Flying-Camera/README.markdown

 The Flying Camera
 =================

-It's 1929 and Howard Houghes is making his movie about the Great War: Hell's Angels.
+It's 1929 and Howard Hughes is making his movie about the Great War: Hell's Angels.
 You are assigned to one of the planes equipped with a camera and your mission is to film the planes around you as they simulate their dogfights.
 Capture as many scenes with planes in action as you can to score,